rahulrj/Machine-Learning/P2-Student Intervention System/README.md

 In the above diagram(**image credit-Quora**), there are two types of classes present represented as black and white circles.
 Now there are an infinite number of lines that can be drawn in the diagram to separate the black and white circles.
 But SVM chooses the line that maximises the distance between two points that are closest and belong to opposite classes.In the figure, that line is the middle one.

-The closest points of which it is trying to maximize the diatnace are called as  the "support vectors" (the name "support vector machine" is due to the fact that points are like vectors and that the best line "depends on" or is "supported by" the closest points).In the above diagram,the points from which the lines `wx-b=1` and `wx-b=-1` passes are support vectors.The connecting lines between the closest points is drawn by doing vector subtraction (point A - point B,where A and B are support vectors).
+The closest points of which it is trying to maximize the distnace are called as  the "support vectors" (the name "support vector machine" is due to the fact that points are like vectors and that the best line "depends on" or is "supported by" the closest points).In the above diagram,the points from which the lines `wx-b=1` and `wx-b=-1` passes are support vectors.The connecting lines between the closest points is drawn by doing vector subtraction (point A - point B,where A and B are support vectors).
 Now the best separating line is the line that bisects and is perpendicular to the connecting line.

-Now, when there is no clear linear spearation between the data as in the below image(**credit-CS Utah slides**), then we have to adopt a method known as Kernel Trick.
+Now, when there is no clear linear separation between the data as in the below image(**credit-CS Utah slides**), then we have to adopt a method known as Kernel Trick.
 So in the left image each point is defined by two features `(x1,x2)`.
 Now we map each point `(x1,x2)` as `Z=(x1^2,sqrt(2)x1*x2,x2^2)`.
 If we map each point using the newly created three features, the data becomes linearly separable as shown in the right image.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;![](non_linear_svm.png)&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp;![](non_linear_svm_kt.png)

-The job of classifying the data into different data sets is given to the Kernal Function.
+The job of classifying the data into different data sets is given to the Kernel Function.
 It is the Kernel function that takes into input two data points and emits out the similarity between those points.
 Two common kernels used in SVMs are Linear kernels and Radial Basis Function(RBF) kernel.

 ### Fine tuning of the classifier
 ```